 This was featured in our Spring Issue Online Publication.
 To view in flip page format click here.

-German Soft Pretzel Recipe
+using our favorite German Soft Pretzel Recipe

 adapted from Chef Grant Achatz

 - 2 envelopes active dry yeast 4 tspn

 - 5 3/4 cups all-purpose flour, plus more for kneading

 - 2tbl baking soda for the water bath dipping part

 - 1 large egg beaten with 1 tablespoon of water

 - In a large bowl, stir the brown sugar into 2 cups of warm water until dissolved.
 Sprinkle the yeast over the water and let stand until foamy, about 5 minutes.
 Stir in the vegetable oil and 3 cups of the flour.
 Knead in the remaining 2 3/4 cups of flour; the dough will be slightly sticky.

 - Transfer the dough to a floured work surface and knead until silky, about 3 minutes; if the dough is very sticky, knead in up to 1/4 cup more flour.
 Transfer the dough to a large, oiled bowl, cover with plastic wrap and let stand at room temperature until doubled in bulk, about 30 minutes.